 3. Multiple Pop-Ups and Ads

 Most viewers have no problem blocking a site from the search for having pop-ups.
 On the other hand, the ad technique has a high disapproval rating, which suggests that it is ineffective in one way or another.
-The fact that specific ads do not inspire the same level of ire does not mean individuals will appreciate the idea of seeing them often.
+The fact that specific ads do not inspire the same level of annoyance does not mean individuals will appreciate the idea of seeing them often.

-4. Inappropriate Backlink from Different Websites
+4. Inappropriate Backlinks from Different Websites

 Doing everything you can to lower the bounce rate from organic search results is a wise idea.
 The only problem is that the bounce rate from your referral traffic may still be high even after lowering the same from your end.
-That is as a result of the referring site sending you unqualified visitors or the context for the link and anchor text may be misleading.
+That is as a result of the referring site sending you unqualified visitors or the context for the link and anchor text being misleading.

 Sloppy copywriting can cause such problems, and it happens when the writer or publisher links to your website in the wrong part of the copy.
 Incorrect links can also feature on the content of your site if a writer or publisher has no intention of linking to your website.